cityEHR/cityehr-workshop-vm-setup/README.md

 If you wish to set this up in AWS EC2, then for each Virtual Machine you need should setup a new EC2 instance with the following properties:

-1. Name the instance 'cityehrwork1'. (change the `1` as needed for more machines).
+1. Name the instance 'cityehr-work-01'. (change the `01` as needed for more machines).

 2. Select the `Ubuntu Server 24.04 LTS (HVM), SSD Volume Type` AMI image, and the Architecture `amd64`.

 3. Select `m6g.xlarge` instance type. (i.e.: 4vCPU, 16GB Memory, 1x237 NVMe SSD, $0.1776 / hour).

-4. Select the `cityehrwork` keypair.
+4. Select the `cityehr-work` keypair.

-5. Select the `cityehrwork vm` Security Group.
+5. Select the `cityehr-work vm` Security Group.

 6. Set the default Root Volume as an `EBS` `30 GiB` volume on `GP3` at `3000 IOPS` and `125 MiB throughput`.